ezhangle/coolc/README.md

 ```
 $ make
 ```
 This will build the corresponding binary (e.g. lexer or parser).
-In order to run the tests shipped with the course, run the following perl script:
+In order to run the tests available with the course, run the following `perl` script:
 ```
 $ perl pa<id>-grading.pl
 ```